 The terms, “Data Subject”, “Personal Data”, “Member State”, “Controller”, “Processor”, and “Processing” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

-‘Data Protection Law’ means all applicable legislation relating to data protection and privacy including without limitation the GDPR, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time
+‘Data Protection Law’ means all applicable legislation relating to data protection and privacy including without limitation the EU GDPR, (together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country), the UK GDPR, and the Swiss Federal Act of 19 June 1992 on Data Protection, the Ordinance to the Swiss Federal Act on Data Protection and the revised Swiss Federal Act of 25 September 2020 on Data Protection which comes into force on 01 January 2023 (together the “Swiss FADP”); each as amended, repealed, consolidated or replaced from time to time

 For the sake of readability, we do not use initial capitalization of defined terms in this DPA.
 Defined terms are defined terms, irrespective of their format.